 General internet sources:

 Once you have chosen your search terms/keywords to find information on your topic, you are ready to search the library's online databases.
-The quickest way to know which databases to select is to go here and select the subject you are writing
+The quickest way to know which databases to select is to go here and select the subject you are writing about.

 All EBSCOhost databases together.
 From Academic Search Premier click on Choose Databases, then Select all/OK.
 This should increase the number of search results for your subject.